Shriinivas/inkscapesubdivpath/README.md

 The new path xml Ids are inherited from the source path.<br><br>

 # Installation
-Copy split_bezier.py and split_bezier.inx in the user extension folder.
+Copy <i>split_bezier.py</i> and <i>split_bezier.inx</i> in the user extension folder.
 The extension folder can be found from Edit->Preference dialog in the System option.
 You will need to restart inkscape after the files are copied.<br>

 # Usage
 The 'Subdivide Path' effect is under Extensions->Modify Path menu.
 You can choose multiple paths and invokde the extension.
 Selecting the 'Break Apart' check box will create new paths from the subdivided segments.